johnnywoo/cliff/README.md

     no validation or anything; could be useful for tmp scripts (hack a tool together with no design planning and then, when it matures, configure it for usage and completion)
   * [+] A way to specify optional parameters (e.g. vmig db [table])
+  * Non-validation parse time callbacks (to prevent --help from breaking completion)
   * Bash completion for options and params
     * [+] Completion for options
     * Completion for params